CCh4se/The-Social-Media-API/README.md

 # The Social Media API

 ## Description
-The Social Media application app has APIs that get, update, delete, the thoughts and moods.
+The Social Media application  has APIs that get, update, delete, the thoughts and moods.
 This application allows the user to add and remove a follower and interact with the thoughts and moods as well.

 ## Installation
 Once you clone the repo make sure to run npm i